bensonnn/topomerica/README.md

 Grunt Playground
 =========
-This is a super-small boilerplate project for quick code testing.
-It makes use of Grunt with livereload to make developing and testing dependencies simple and fast.
+Grunt Playground a micro-framework for fun and fast development, whether you're testing new libraries or building something yourself.
+It makes use of Grunt with livereload to make developing and importing dependencies simple and fast.

 Firstly, install Grunt